deeplearning4j/deeplearning4j/datavec.md

 DataSetIterator iter = new RecordReaderDataSetIterator(recordReader, 784, labels.size());
 ```

 The DataSetIterator iterates through input datasets, fetching one or more new examples with each iteration, and loading those examples into a DataSet object that neural nets can work with.
-The line above also tells the [RecordReaderDataSetIterator](https://github.com/deeplearning4j/deeplearning4j/blob/3e5c6a942864ced574c7715ae548d5e3cb22982c/deeplearning4j-core/src/main/java/org/deeplearning4j/datasets/canova/RecordReaderDataSetIterator.java) to convert the image to a straight line (e.g. vector) of elements, rather than a 28 x 28 grid (e.g. matrix); it also specifies the number of labels possible.
+Note that ImageRecordReader produces image data with 4 dimensions that matches DL4J's expected activations layout.
+Thus, each 28x28 RGB image is represented as a 4d array, with dimensions [minibatch, channels, height, width] = [1, 3, 28, 28].
+Note that the constructor line above also specifies the number of labels possible.
+Note also that ImageRecordReader does not normalize the image data, thus each pixel/channel value will be in the range 0 to 255 (and generally should be normalized separately - for example using ND4J's ImagePreProcessingScaler or another normalizer.

 `RecordReaderDataSetIterator` can take as parameters the specific recordReader you want (for images, sound, etc.) and the batch size.
 For supervised learning, it will also take a label index and the number of possible labels that can be applied to the input (for LFW, the number of labels is 5,749).